• -50%

 Allée de Saint-Poly, Saint-Hippolyte, 33330 Saint-Émilion, France

-Color: intense ruby red, almost impenetrable, with purple reflections on the rim that confirm its youth and vivacity.
-The brilliance of the wine denotes a good phenolic extraction and careful vinification.
+Color: intense ruby red, almost impenetrable, with violet reflections on the nail that confirm its youthfulness and liveliness.
+The brightness of the wine denotes a good phenolic extraction and careful winemaking.

 Bouquet: deep and layered.
-It opens with notes of ripe black fruits such as blackberry, plum and cassis, followed by hints of black cherry.
-This is followed by sweet spicy aromas of vanilla and cloves, due to the aging in barrique, accompanied by hints of cocoa, blond tobacco and a light mineral touch.
-The whole is elegant and complex, with a continuous evolution in the glass.
+It opens with notes of ripe black fruits like blackberry, plum, and blackcurrant, followed by hints of black cherry.
+Next, sweet spicy aromas of vanilla and cloves emerge, due to aging in barriques, accompanied by hints of cocoa, blonde tobacco, and a slight mineral touch.
+The overall impression is elegant and complex, with continuous evolution in the glass.

-Taste: structured and powerful, with tannins well present but finely chiseled, which give grit without excess.
-The sip is full and consistent with the nose, with a nice fruity and spicy return.
-The balanced acidity and well-integrated alcohol content ensure excellent overall harmony.
-The persistence is long, with a finish on notes of graphite, licorice and black fruit jam.
+Taste: structured and powerful, with well-present tannins that are finely chiseled, providing strength without excess.
+The sip is full and consistent with the nose, featuring a nice fruity and spicy return.
+The balanced acidity and well-integrated alcohol ensure excellent overall harmony.
+The finish is long, with notes of graphite, licorice, and black fruits in jam.

 • James Suckling: 94/100